semantic-flow/sflo/docs/data/notes/e6enrj5ztz3hz84ojujef0k.md

 __note: maybe we will do them, maybe we won't__
+ - t.2025.11.08.09 probably not.
+Better to go the other way: from a payload dataset, create all its named nodes and link back to the original; keeps things flow-y
+- probably won't do unified distributions except via API.

-A node's **aggregated distribution** is a compilation of all the child data flows of its contained data nodes (their `_data-flow/_current/` snapshots), situated directly under the parent node with an intuitive filename like "nodename.ext".
+A node's **aggregated distribution** is a compilation of all the child flows of itself and its contained nodes (their `_payload-flow/_current/` snapshots), situated directly under the parent node with an intuitive filename like "nodename.ext".

-Both [[resource.node.bare]] and [[resource.node.reference.dataset]] can have aggregate distributions. data nodes include their own data in the aggregation.
+Essentially, it's a "(sub-)mesh in a single file."

+Perhaps its only available via API.

 ## Purpose

-Aggregated distributions enable **composable semantic data** by:
+Aggregated distributions support [[principle.composability]] and [[principle.transposability]] by:
-- Combining contained nodes data into a single resource
+- Combining contained nodes' data into a single resource
 - Supporting modular ontology and knowledge base construction

+## Issues

+config options
+- zipping/compression?
+- user data only, or include metadata/config

 ## Generation Process

 During [[concept.weave-process]], aggregated distributions are created by:
-1. **Scanning contained data nodes** recursively within the mesh structure
+1. **Scanning contained payload nodes** recursively within the mesh structure
-2. **Collecting `_data-flow/_current/` distributions** from each flow
+2. **Collecting `_payload-flow/_current/` distributions** from each flow
 3. **Merging content** with proper URI resolution and prefix handling
 4. **Excluding `_config` and `_meta` datasets** (data content only)
 5. **Generating multiple distributions** (.ttl, .rdf, .jsonld) as configured